HKVswiss/kapa-interview/data/processed_pages/llm/efm8bb3-datasheet_page_12.md

 ## Universal Asynchronous Receiver/Transmitter (UART1)

 UART1 is an asynchronous, full duplex serial port offering a variety of data formatting options.
 It includes a dedicated baud rate generator with a 16-bit timer and selectable prescaler, capable of generating a wide range of baud rates.
-A received data FIFO allows UART1 to receive multiple bytes before data loss or overflow occurs.
+A received data FIFO allows UART1 to receive multiple bytes before data is lost and an overflow occurs.

 **UART1 Features:**